[I. The First Teachings]

 placing his right knee on the earth,

-and raising his hands in respectful salutation, said this to the Gracious One:
+and raising his hands in respectful salutation, said this to the Fortunate One:

-ßLet the Gracious One preach the Dhamma, venerable Sir, let the Fortunate One preach the Dhamma,
+“Let the Fortunate One preach the Dhamma, venerable Sir, let the Happy One preach the Dhamma,

 Dhammo asuddho samalehi cintito,